Bronx Aggressive Driving Lawyer

 A Bronx aggressive driving attorney could help a defendant better understand the legal definition of reckless driving and how to combat these allegations in court.

-The Consequences for a Reckless Driving Conviction
+Penalties for a Reckless Driving Conviction

 Unlike most moving violations in The Bronx, a conviction for a reckless driving charge is a criminal matter.
 The officer responding to the scene has the authority to either arrest the accused party or release them with a summons to appear in criminal court.
 It is mandatory for someone accused of reckless or aggressive driving to appear in court for a criminal arraignment.